 (c) The symbols "TUBELESS", "R-2" or "DEEP", the optional word "RADIAL" and the date of production may be at a distance from the size designation;

-(d) The marking of the additional service description inside the circle may show either the speed category symbol after or below the load index.
+(d) The marking of the additional service description inside the circle may show either the speed category symbol after or below the load index;

+(e) The inflation pressure to be used for measurement and tests is placed near the service description.
+It may either follow or be placed below it.

 Part B: Steering wheel tyres for agricultural and forestry tractors